25 Best A24 Movies of All Time

 20. Under The Skin (2013)

-An extraterrestrial woman luring men in Scotland, captivating them in a liquid abyss may give you a ‘Species’ vibe but the only difference is that ‘Under the Skin’ is a great film and exactly opposite of the former in every aspect.
+An extraterrestrial woman luring men in Scotland, captivating them in a liquid abyss may give you a ‘Species’ vibe, but the only difference is that ‘Under the Skin’ is a great film and exactly the opposite of the former in every aspect.
 Scarlett almost alone creates a haunting atmosphere which remains throughout the film just with her behavior and presence and again at a point we witness a completely different side of her when the alien develops earthly compassion and feels the pain of loneliness.

-Another important aspect is that the director did not reveal what was the alien doing there.
+Another important aspect is that the director did not reveal what the alien was doing there.
 Weird, scary, haunting, hypnotic, provocative, and thoughtful, ‘Under the Skin’ is a largely visual experience with a career-defining performance by Scarlett Johansson and an exceptional score.

 Read More: Under the Skin, Explained